phuan516/commit-bot/README.md

 3. Inside `commit.sh` add `REPO_PATH` as a variable under `FILE_NAME`

 ```
+#!/bin/bash

-REPO_PATH = "absolute path to your repo"
+REPO_PATH="absolute path to your repo"
 ```

 4. That is all folkes, run `commit.sh` and your commit for the day is done.
 5. Use crontab to schedule the script to run daily (optional)